pegaltier/trading-indi/src/flow/README.md

 {
   "name": "signal",
   "type": "CrossOver",
-  "input": ["fast", "slow"]
+  "updateSource": ["fast", "slow"]
 }
 ```

-**Important**: Operators can maintain internal state but must not perform async operations.
-Use listeners or output callbacks for async I/O.
+**Important**: Operators must be synchronous.
+For async I/O, use `AsyncGraph` event listeners.

 ## Race-Free Design

-The Flow module is designed for stateful, online indicators in async environments:
+The Flow module is designed for stateful, online indicators:

 ### The Problem